material-components/material-components-web/docs/authoring-components.md

   ├── spec
       ├── mdc-component
           ├── classes
               ├── baseline.html # component usage in the happy path case.
-OTher variants would go under ./classes.
+Other variants would go under ./classes.
           ├── mixins
               ├── ink-color.html # component using a sass mixin for customization.
 ```